waldyrious/OpenAPI-Specification/proposals/002_Webhooks.md

 * receiving a delivery receipt when you just sent an SMS (callback, currently supported)
 * receiving an incoming SMS (webhook, not currently supported)

-The docs have an `x-webhooks` top-level element (we use [our own docs renderer](https://github.com/Nexmo/nexmo-oas-renderer)) and then a meaningless URL fieldname before the path item object that descrives the webhook.
+The docs have an `x-webhooks` top-level element (we use [our own docs renderer](https://github.com/Nexmo/nexmo-oas-renderer)) and then a meaningless URL field name before the path item object that describes the webhook.

 On one of the other Nexmo APIs, we simply documented our webhooks in a markdown file separate from our API even though the two directions are very closely linked (see [Voice API webhook reference](https://developer.nexmo.com/voice/voice-api/webhook-reference) ).